Timmmuuuuur/Stock_Analysis/README.md

 # Replication
 - To run the project clone the repo
-- Create a conda virtual environment through the yml file `environment.yml` found in the main directory of the project
+- Create a pip virtual environment through the file `requirements.txt` found in the main directory of the project
-- The yaml file can be used to create a virtual environment with the following command: `conda env create -f environment.yml`
+- Next use pip install -r requirements.txt to install all the necessary packages